 As an Italian fashion mogul, Armani is particularly known for his menswear design.
 He introduced men’s “power suits”, which contained his most famed design element soft shoulder in the 1980s.
 The Armani brand now extends beyond clothes; it includes housewares, hotels, books, and watches.

 By the mid-1960s, Valentino was considered the undisputed favorite designer of the world’s best-dressed women, including Audrey Hepburn, Babe Paley and Jacqueline Kennedy Onassis.
 He gained recognition for his particular fabric shade, known as “Valentino red”.

 Cristobal Balenciaga (1895-1972)

 Trained in Madrid, Balenciaga’s skills of cut and drape wowed his fellow designers.
-In 1950s, he dramatically transformed the silhouette by removing the waist and broadening the shoulders, which is revealed in his tunic dress, chemise dress and balloon shirt.
+In the 1950s, he dramatically transformed the silhouette by removing the waist and broadening the shoulders, which is revealed in his tunic dress, chemise dress, and balloon shirt.
 Hubert de Givenchy and Oscar de la Renta are both Balenciaga’s mentees, who were inspired by his fashion design classes.

 A graduate student at Hofstra University pursuing a Master of Journalism, and scheduled to graduate in May 2016.
 As a contributing writer with Long Island Report and The Hofstra Chronicle I have earned a Master of Ethnology in China, where I come from.
 I have a strong interest in magazine journalism, fashion and graphic design.
 Currently I am an editorial intern at World Bride Magazine in New York City, and happily reside on Long Island, with my addiction for spicy food.